crvouga/drupal-learning-tool/web/modules/learning_tool/README.md

 ## Deep Linking Launch Flow

-This flow is launched with the adding the tool as an activity inside of a course in the hosting LMS.
+This flow is launched when adding the tool to a course activity.
 It "links" a "resource" to that activity so that resource can be access during the resource launch flow.

+For example: when a teacher is adding an activity to a course the

 - Step 1.
 Open Id Connect